 - The submission file is in Microsoft Word, or RTF document file format.

 - All manuscripts are single-spaced, with wide margins and numbered pages.
 MS Word should be used for word processing, 12-point Times New Roman font.; employment of italics, rather than underlining (except with URL addresses);

-Authors fully retain their copyright of the materials and will be required to grant National Centre of Infectious and Parasitic Diseases (the publisher of the journal) BB-CY 4.0 license, if after the review process the materials are selected for publication.
+Authors fully retain their copyright of the materials and will be required to grant National Centre of Infectious and Parasitic Diseases (the publisher of the journal) CC-BY 4.0 license, if after the review process the materials are selected for publication.

 PROBLEMS of Infectious and Parasitic Diseases inevitably collects certain personal data directly related to the ability to communicate with the participants in the process of scientific publishing and metadata generated by the systems.